 El Paraíso de Abuelita by Carmen Santiago Nodar | Ages 5-9

 A beautiful book with watercolor illustrations that tells a story of longing and the bond between a grandmother and her granddaughter.
 When the grandma passes, Margarita inherits her rocking chair and blanket with the word paradise in it.
 Margarita would sit and reminisce about her abuelita’s stories of growing up in Puerto Rico.
-Concurrent themes are family love and the bond with the grandparents typical in Latino family dynamics.
-(The original title is in English)
+Concurrent themes are family love and the bond with the grandparents typical in Latino family dynamics (The original title is in English).

 Celia Cruz, Queen of Salsa by Veronica Chambers | Ages 5-8

 I have a confession to make: this is my favorite children’s book ever!
 When I say this I don’t mean I like it for my kids, which of course I do, what I mean is that I truly enjoy reading this beautiful book, time and time again.
-The main reason I love this book is because talks about a queen and how she wasn’t born in a castle nor was born a princess as it entices the readers (kids and adults alike!) with the beautiful image of a queen and the incognito fact that she wasn’t born one.
-The graphics for these book are gorgeous and my girl fell in love with the colorful dresses and wigs and she asked a lot of questions about Celia, I show them videos of Celia singing and my girl was impressed with how fancy la reina de la salsa was.
+The main reason I love this book is that talks about a queen and how she wasn’t born in a castle nor was born a princess as it entices the readers (kids and adults alike!) with the beautiful image of a queen and the incognito fact that she wasn’t born one.
+The graphics for this book are gorgeous and my girl fell in love with the colorful dresses and wigs and she asked a lot of questions about Celia, I show them videos of Celia singing and my girl was impressed with how fancy la reina de la salsa was.
 This is a true gem of a book, one you need at home to share with your little ones.

 Isabella’s Hair and How She Learned to Love It by Marshalla Soriano | Ages 5-8